$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories

-Denote by $\Core(\xi)$ the core of $\xi$ on $\log\surfo$.
-Let $\pi_0\colon\log\So\to\So$ be the projection.
+Denote by $\Core(\xi)$ the core of $\xi$ on $\LS$.
+Let $\pi_\Tri\colon\LS\to\surfo$ be the projection.
 Denote by

-the projection of $\Core(\xi)$ on $\So$.
-Note that $\core$ is well-defined topologically since \eqref{eq:GG0} implies that $\Core(\xi)$ preserves angles/direction of geodesic (but the deck transformation scales the length of geodesics).
+the projection of $\Core(\xi)$ on $\surfo$.
+Note that $\core(\xi)$ is well-defined topologically since \eqref{eq:GG0} implies that $\Core(\xi)$ and angles/direction of geodesics are invariants under the deck transformation (but the length of geodesics may be scaled).
 In order to give the metric information on $\core(\xi)$, we need to choose a cut.
-We will discuss the existence of cuts in the later section.
+We will discuss the existence of cuts in the next subsection.